jobsonpvarghese/React-Native-login/README.md

 # Entecart-login

-React native login page for moblie application
+React native login page for moblie application with back end using firebase